olinml2024/olinml2024.github.io/assignments/assignment09/assignment09.md

 - Skimming through your dataset, does anything stand out to you about representation in its contents?
 - Do you feel the potential use cases for this dataset justify it being created and published?
 Why or why not?

+# Appendix B: Lessons from those that have come before you

+In a prior version of the class, we did a classification project using images with something called a convolutional neural network or CNN, which we'll learn about later.
+Here we're doing a mini-project with simpler data, though you can use images if you want.
+At the end, we asked students to reflect on their project.
+We thought it might be helpful or entertaining to see [what they had to say](https://drive.google.com/file/d/1z5bXMRp2Np30TTa34uQh-GBnKykWI7rJ/view?usp=sharing).

-# Appendix B: Rubrics
+# Appendix C: Rubrics

 ### Jupyter Notebook
-Please submit both a PDF of your Jupyter Notebook (with the code executed) and an executable Jupyter Notebook to Canvas.
+Please submit both a PDF of your Jupyter Notebook (with the code executed) and an executable Jupyter Notebook (or link to Colab with appropriate sharing set and tested) to Canvas.

-We suggest you work in the Google CoLab environment (like you have for the assignments).
-When you are ready to submit, please download your notebook as an `.ipynb` file, and submit that to Canvas.

 Your project will be graded on the following aspects.